CHINESE SECRET SOCIETIES / "FREEMASONS"

 Alley with secret society buildings, San Francisco.
 Harpers 1886

 The second change was to "Chee Kung Tong".
 This took place in the early 1880s.
-The first mention of an organization with that name (in San Francisco) is dated to 1880.
+The first definite mention of an organization with that name (in San Francisco) is dated to 1880.
 In 1882, a reporter in Los Angeles described a San Francisco secret society called the Chee Kung Tong, stating that it had a temple and membership certificates written on linen or silk.
 In the same year, two San Francisco newspapers reported the funeral of the "Grand Master" of the Chinese Freemasons, also called Chee Tong or Ghee Kung Tong..
-In Barkerville, British Columbia, a photocopied Chinese-language text from Quesnelle Forks, currently on view in the site museum and listing regulations issued by the Hungshuntang 洪顺堂 (an alternative name of the Hongmen) uses "Chee Kung Tong" twice in referring to the same society.
+In Barkerville, British Columbia, a photocopied Chinese-language text from Quesnelle Forks, currently on view in the site museum and listing regulations issued by the Hung Shun Tong 洪顺堂 uses "Chee Kung Tong" twice as an alternate name.
 The text bears a cyclical date equivalent to 1882.

 By the late 1880s, the Chee Kung Tong claimed to have branches in 390 places in North and South America.
 A least some branches seem to have preferred the older name, continuing to call themselves only Chinese Masons, Hongmen, or Yee Hing Uey (Pinyin: Yixinghui) until the 1890s or, in the case of New York, even later.
 The English-language press first noticed the Chee Kung Tong in Victoria in 1888, in Indianapolis in 1890, in Chicago in 1891, in Sacramento in 1892, in Pittsburgh in 1895, and--finally--in New York in 1901.